yididiyan/unified-dr-submodular/README.md

 ## unified-dr-submodular
-This repository contains implementation for Pedramfar M, Nadew YY, Quinn CJ, Aggarwal V. A Unified Approach for Online Continuous DR-Submodular Maximization.
-InThe Twelfth International Conference on Learning Representations 2023 Oct 13.
+This repository contains implementation for "Pedramfar M, Nadew YY, Quinn CJ, Aggarwal V. **A Unified Approach for Online Continuous DR-Submodular Maximization**.
+In The Twelfth International Conference on Learning Representations 2023 Oct 13".

 ## Setting up virtual environment using conda